builtbywilldev/coldmetal.c/README.md

 # 🔥 Coldmetal.c™ — Dependency-Free AI Memory Engine (C)
+📌 This repo is *read-only*.
+Coldmetal is proprietary.
+No license is granted.
+Forking is unauthorized.
+Cloning is not consent.
 A fully offline, zero-dependency AI system inspired by `llm.c` — engineered for airgapped environments.
 Built in pure C with no Python, no external libraries, and no cloud ties.